MAIF/melusine/docs/advanced/PreTrainedModelsHF.md

 * In order to detect dissatisfaction emotions by regex, a DissatisfactionRegex class inheriting from melusineregex is required.

-The implemntation can be found in here ! (melusine/regex/dissatisfaction_regex.py) After constructing the DissatisfactionRegex class , the by_regex_detect method could be implemented as demonstrated in the DissatisfactionDetector
+The implemntation can be found in here ! (melusine/regex/dissatisfaction_regex.py) After constructing the DissatisfactionRegex class , the by_regex_detect method could be implemented as demonstrated in the DissatisfactionDetector! (huggingface/detectors.py/)

 ## The Machine Learning Approach to Detect Dissatisfaction: Two Methods